 - 1. situate our readings by offering a brief 'abstract' of the texts we have read; - 2. present us with your critical reflections on the texts; - 3. offer ~3 questions to structure our seminar discussion (please bring copies of your questions for the other seminar participants).

-Presentations should last about ten minutes.
-I encourage you to take this opportunity to practice formal presentation of ideas by writing out your remarks in advance.
+Presentations should last ~10 minutes.
+I strongly encourage you to take this opportunity to practice formal presentation of ideas by writing out your remarks in advance.

 Short papers